PhamMinhHaiAu-12035071/eiga-movie-app/memory-bank/progress.md

     - ✅ Implemented OnboardingHeader widget with "EIGA" branding
     - ✅ Created OnboardingNextButton with gradient background
     - ✅ Implemented OnboardingDotIndicator with proper styling
+    - ✅ Implemented OnboardingPageView with slide content and error handling
+    - ✅ Created responsive design with separate portrait and landscape views
+      - ✅ OnboardingPortraitView with vertical layout optimization
+      - ✅ OnboardingLandscapeView with horizontal layout optimization
+      - ✅ Orientation detection using MediaQuery
+      - ✅ Consistent branding and UX between orientations
     - ✅ Applied color schemes from design
     - ✅ Standardized color usage with AppColors
   - ✅ Added movie-themed content and messaging